bridgelancer/cryptle_fork/docs/guides.rst

 :class:`~cryptle.codeblock.Codeblock` and not intented to be accessed by other :class:`~cryptle.codeblock.Codeblock`.

-Several class methods are available for :class:`~cryptle.registry.Registry` to call during various situations.
-The ``logic_status`` of inidivdual :class:`~cryptle.codeblock.CodeBlock` are initialized by :meth:`~cryptle.codeblock.CodeBlock.initialize` when the setup ``sub-tuples`` was first passed into the constructor of the Registry.
+Several class methods are available for :class:`~cryptle.scheduler.Scheduler` to call during various situations.
+The ``logic_status`` of inidivdual :class:`~cryptle.codeblock.CodeBlock` are initialized by :meth:`~cryptle.codeblock.CodeBlock.initialize` when the setup ``sub-tuples`` was first passed into the constructor of the Scheduler.

-:class:`~cryptle.registry.Registry` then checks conditions based on the individual :class:`~cryptle.codeblock.LogicStatus` of a :class:`~cryptle.codeblock.CodeBlock`.
+:class:`~cryptle.scheduler.Scheduler` then checks conditions based on the individual :class:`~cryptle.codeblock.LogicStatus` of a :class:`~cryptle.codeblock.CodeBlock`.
 During execution of a Strategy method, any updates of the own ``localdata``, ``flags`` would be returned by the